lmabe/FWADA-Model/README.md

 functions_supp_files.R - includes the FWADA model used with Monte Carlo simulation in this study as well as functions to calculate net GHG and other statistics for the clusters

-All files developed by Lauren Mabe
+All files written by Lauren Mabe